o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-resource-groups.md

 ## Managing Resource Groups {#cloud-canvas-ui-rm-resource-groups-detail-pane}

 To see the status of the resource groups that belong to your project's current deployment, click **Resource Groups** in the **Cloud Canvas configuration** navigation pane \.
 Note the following:
 + If you select **Resource Groups** and no AWS profile is configured, Lumberyard prompts you to provide one\.
-A profile is required for Lumberyard to display the status of your project’s resources\.
+A profile is required for Lumberyard to display the status of your project's resources\.
 For more information, see [Managing Cloud Canvas Profiles](/docs/userguide/gems/cloud-canvas/ui-credentials-manager.md)\.
 + If you select **Resource Groups** and deployments exist but no deployment is active, Lumberyard prompts you to select one\.
 For more information, see [Making a Cloud Canvas Deployment Active](/docs/userguide/gems/cloud-canvas/ui-select-deployment.md)\.

 The **Resource Groups **detail pane lists the resource groups in your current deployment: